mmoss/jquery-inview/README.md

 This is a simple plugin I've thrown together for my blog/personal site, where I use it to defer the loading of [Disqus](http://disqus.com/) comments.
 This script can be used to defer the loading of third party plugins, scripts, or anything else you want to do once elements have come into view.

-The plugin uses jQuery 1.5's new [Deferred Object](http://api.jquery.com/category/deferred-object/) API.
+The plugin uses jQuery's [Deferred Object](http://api.jquery.com/category/deferred-object/) API.

 ## Documentation